NiloyPurkait/Clustering/README.md

-# Machine Learning Lessons: Dimensionality Reduction & Clustering
+# Unsupervised Learning lessons

-This repo contains two comprehensive lesson tracks on key topics in unsupervised learning: **Dimensionality Reduction** and **Clustering**.
+This repo contains two lesson tracks I made on key topics in unsupervised learning: **Dimensionality Reduction** and **Clustering**.
 Each track dives deep into the theory, mathematical foundations, and practical implementation using `scikit-learn`, `numpy`, `pandas` and `scipy`.

 ## Lesson Tracks Overview